avinetworks/avi-helm-charts/docs/AKO/AKO_Operator.md

 If the user needs to change any properties of the AKO Controller, they can change the `AKOConfig` object and the changes will take effect once it is saved.

     kubectl edit akoconfig -n avi-system ako-config

+**Note** that if the user edits the AKO controller's configmap/statefulset out-of-band, the changes will be overwritten by the AKO operator.

 #### Removing the AKO Controller
 To remove the AKO Controller, simply delete the `AKOConfig` object: